 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Cimarex Energy beat slightly on revenues and beat expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Cimarex Energy beat expectations on revenues and beat expectations on earnings per share.

-Cimarex Energy reported revenue of $406.9 million.
-The 11 analysts polled by S&P Capital IQ wanted to see revenue of $399.9 million on the same basis.
-GAAP reported sales were 6.2% lower than the prior-year quarter's $433.8 million.
+Cimarex Energy tallied revenue of $440.9 million.
+The 11 analysts polled by S&P Capital IQ predicted net sales of $424.0 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.